Aliases for KCNC2 Gene

 Previous GeneCards Identifiers for KCNC2 Gene

 The Shaker gene family of Drosophila encodes components of voltage-gated potassium channels and is comprised of four subfamilies.
 Based on sequence similarity, this gene is similar to one of these subfamilies, namely the Shaw subfamily.
 The protein encoded by this gene belongs to the delayed rectifier class of channel proteins and is an integral membrane protein that mediates the voltage-dependent potassium ion permeability of excitable membranes.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2012]

 GeneCards Summary for KCNC2 Gene

 KCNC2 (Potassium Channel, Voltage Gated Shaw Related Subfamily C, Member 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
+Among its related pathways are Metabolism and Integration of energy metabolism.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCNC2 Gene